maiomar88/Analog-ic-design-/README.md

 ## Lab 9(Mini project1)

--in this Mini project we generate and use gm/ID design curves and learn to use ADT assisstance
+-generate and use gm/ID design curves and learn to use ADT assisstance
 - design a two-stage Miller OTA achieving given specifications through simulate the small-signal differential gain,small-signal common-mode gain,the large-signal      differential in the open-loop
 -simulate closed-loop through simulate the large-signal differential ,the large-signal common-mode..etc -use dc closed-loop configuration to simulate an ac open-loop configuration.